Does power of attorney override a will after death?

 Answer:

-A will is not enforceable until the death of the testator (the person who executed the will).
-The authority granted pursuant to a power of attorney ends upon the death of the person who granted the power.
+A will only takes effect after the testator (the person who made the will) dies.
+Meanwhile, a power of attorney ceases to be valid upon the death of the person who granted it.
+Therefore, a power of attorney does not override a will.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.